frkatona/ObsidianSync/Lab/MURI.md

 		- Remember to document the process well, both in notes and in taking good photos/videos)
 		- He scored it and cut the sample above it with a razor in an attempt to get a clean cross section, but the sapphire cracked into two slivers off the main body (pics taken on phone)
 			- I'll try to put a little tape on them to prevent shattering if they crack from thermal shock, same as the last samples, which seemed to work well.
-	- Ben S put the Alex talk link, so I should check to see if there are clues to what he'd like with his sample (or what it is/if it's hazardous/needs stored in special conditions)
+	- Ben S put the Alex talk link, so I should check to see if there are clues to what Alex wants specifically from me for his sample that I got in the mail (or what it is/if it's hazardous/needs stored in special conditions)

 ### 7/02
 - (little bit of a repeat) JP built a TGA MS similar to what the MSC has